Residency

 With English as an official language, strong healthcare, and visa-free travel across Schengen countries, Malta remains a top-tier option for those seeking both convenience and prestige within the EU.

-The digital nomad residence is straightforward, lasts up to 12 months, and exempts foreign-earned income from local tax.
+The digital nomad residence is straightforward and lasts up to 12 months, and it exempts foreign employment income from Croatian tax.
+This permit does not count toward permanent residency or citizenship, because the required break between permits breaks the continuity those need.

-You will need a short gap before reapplying, but the tradeoff is access to historic coastal cities, island life, and a growing expat scene that makes settling in feel easy.
+You will need a short gap before reapplying, but the tradeoff is access to historic coastal cities, island life, and a growing expat community.

 Easiest Countries in Latin America for Residency